fltt/make4java/README.md

-For the sake of illustration, the sample `Makefile.in` contains instructions to build a `.tar.gz` archive (if the `gzip` utility is available, or a plain `.tar` if not) containing some of the project's components, a README and a script to start the application.
+For the sake of illustration, the sample `Makefile.in` contains instructions to build a `.tar.gz` archive (if the `gzip` utility is available, or a plain `.tar` if not) containing some of the project's components, a README, a script to start the application and the Javadoc documentation.
 You may adapt it to your needs or write your own instructions from scratch, but, whichever path you decide to take, keep in mind that to add dependencies between the packaging targets and the projects' components add as many `$(<componentname>.buildname)` as required to the target's prerequisites (more on this in the next section).

-The sample `Makefile.in` define a several target, most of which are for internal use and are not meant to be invoked directly from the command line, except for the following ones:
+The sample `Makefile.in` defines several targets, most of which are for internal use and are not meant to be invoked directly from the command line, except for the following ones: